Lead Inspector Login (for inspectors only)

 Keep your rental unit clean

-Cleaning regularly will help you reduce your exposure to lead in paint, dust, and soil.
+Cleaning regularly will help reduce your exposure to lead in paint, dust, and soil.
 Wipe your feet on a doormat or clean or remove shoes before entering your home to prevent tracking in soil that may contain lead.

 Wet clean floors, stairs, and "friction areas" weekly.
-Friction areas are certain vulnerable surfaces of your home that include windows, stair treads, and sometimes doors and door frames, when they bind.
+Friction areas are surfaces in your home where paint may be worn away by rubbing or friction, such as windows, stair treads, and sometimes doors and door frames.
 Paint in these areas can produce lead dust even if it is not peeling.
-Use a mop or sponge with warm water and a general all-purpose cleaner or a lead specific cleaning agent.
-Thoroughly rinse sponges and mop heads after cleaning dusty or dirty areas. more
+Use a mop or sponge with warm water and a general all-purpose cleaner or a lead-specific cleaning agent.
+Thoroughly rinse sponges and mop heads after cleaning dusty or dirty areas.Review brochure on Lead at Home

 Look for sources of lead in and around your rental unit